 MISSION AND VISION

 The Pedro de Osma Museum exhibits Peruvian artistic pieces from the fifth to the eighteenth century.
-The art works from Ancient Peru corresponds to the geographic area of the south Andes and belong to the Mr. José Ignacio Lambarri collection.
+The art works from Ancient Peru corresponds to the geographic area of the south Andes and belong to a private collection from Cuzco.
 Tiahuanaco and Inca cultures were developed on this territory.
 The works from the viceregal period consist of paintings, sculptures, furniture and silver works that belonged to the Pedro de Osma Gildemeister collection (1901-1967).
 Paintings from the eighteenth century Cuzco school are among the highlighted pieces of the viceregal art collection.
 This valuable artistic heritage is currently exhibited in the Pedro de Osma house, built in 1906 by his father, the politician and notary Pedro de Osma y Pardo.

 To achieve the museum objetives towards society the institution aims to: